|NET WORTH||$40 MILLION|

 His sophomore year was no less important and he continued his extraordinary form by starting 12 out of 13 games.
 As a junior in 2013, he teamed up with Jarvis Landry to form a superb wide-receiver pair.
 Which is still considered one of the best catches in the history of major college leagues in the United States.

 In 2013, Odell was awarded the Paul Hornung Award.
 Which is given each year to the best player in the major college football leagues.
 He finally said goodbye to the 2013 season with a thrilling 57 receptions and eight touchdowns.
-Later, he was selected to play for the New York Giants in the NFL.

 After missing most training camps, pre-season, and the first four games of the season due to a hamstring injury.
 Beckham recorded four receptions for 44 yards against the Atlanta Falcons on October 5, 2014, and Touch down in a 30-20 victory.